Jamal Hinton and Wanda Dench: Later celebrations (2017–present)

-The two began regular correspondence, with Dench proffering life and career advice.
+The two began regular correspondence, with Dench offering life and career advice.
 Hinton, along with his girlfriend, again attended Thanksgiving dinner with Dench's family in 2017.
 The tradition continued in 2018.
 In 2019, dinner was hosted by Hinton's family for the first time.

 In April 2020, Wanda's husband Lonnie died from COVID-19.
 There was an outpouring of support, with video messages sent to the family from around the world.
 The Thanksgiving tradition continued as a small, socially distanced gathering before the holiday that year.
 That December, Hinton and Dench raffled off a PlayStation 5 and an opportunity to join them for dinner.

 In 2021, the two again met for Thanksgiving dinner.
 It was announced in December that Netflix was producing a movie about their story, titled "The Thanksgiving Text".
 The screenplay is to be written by Abdul Williams.
 In a joint statement, Hinton and Dench said that they hope the film will "inspire more people to reach out and make connections that they wouldn't ordinarily make".

 In 2022, the tradition continued.
 It was preceded by Dench getting her first tattoo, with Hinton accompanying her to the appointment.
 The two launched a black water business that year.

 In 2023, Hinton and Dench appeared as a team to compete on the TBS game show The Cube.
 The eighth annual Thanksgiving dinner was sponsored by Airbnb, with the promotion allowing for two selected winners to stay in Dench's home and join them for the holiday.
 They were joined on the holiday by one guest.

 In October 2024, as part of Breast Cancer Awareness Month, Dench made a statement that she had been diagnosed with breast cancer and was undergoing chemotherapy.
 Because of her treatment, she was unable to join Hinton in-person for Thanksgiving.
 The two opted to video call instead.

 In November 2025, Hinton and Dench announced a partnership with canned vegetable company Green Giant for their 10th Thanksgiving via Hinton's X account.